Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 <p class="caption">(\#fig:chonedatafanddim)Business Intelligence data structure</p>
 </div>

 These tables look similar to what you saw in figure \@ref(fig:chonedatacrm).
 The main difference is conceptual.
 In the earlier diagram, no tables were necessarily prioritized over others.
 Look at the tables and consider the customer the central table with features radiating from that specific customer.
 The customer has a rep, purchases tickets, may have a plan, etc. In this diagram, the _Ticket_ is central.
 Since B.I. tools are at heart aggregation machines, this structure is fundamental.
 If you want to perform some math on a feature such as ticket price, you put it in the fact table.
-This allows you to perfromantly answer all kinds of questions such as:
+This allows you to answer all kinds of questions efficiently, such as:

 - How much did customer A spend on tickets in 2018?
 - How much was spent on tickets in 2021?
 - How many customers does rep A have, and how much did they spend in 2019?

 As a rule, I prefer to structure the data how I would want it within the database.
 While this isn't always feasible or efficient, it does have some advantages.
 It can be efficient because flattening the relationships into fewer tables can make your software run more quickly.
 You have removed the need to traverse a relationship.
 It also means that you are less dependent on learning all the capabilities of the B.I. platform.
 It makes things more straightforward from that perspective.
 This works well when the person doing the B.I. work is also the data engineer.
-The problem is that it needs to be more scaleable and can get confusing.
-It could lead you to build custom systems where you aren't constrained in the same ways.
+The problem is that it needs to be more scalable and can get confusing.
+It could lead you to build custom systems where you are not constrained in the same ways.

 There are also some pitfalls that you should be aware of.
 You can work around these issues.
 However, you can also encounter problems with Cartesian joins ^[https://en.wikipedia.org/wiki/Cartesian_product].
 This means that you can double-count a value if you aren't careful.
 This is common if you have constructed a snowflake schema for your facts and dimensions tables.